Skip to main content

 Destructive

-Reconstruct a network inside a COMP from a JSON spec, creating nodes, applying parameters, and wiring inputs.
-Returns created nodes, wire count, and any warnings.
+Reconstruct a node network inside a COMP from a JSON spec, creating nodes, applying parameters, and wiring inputs in one pass.
+Handles errors with warnings for partial recovery.

 Instructions

 Reconstruct a live network inside a COMP from a serialize_network spec — the REBUILD half of a git-diffable round-trip.
 Takes a JSON spec of nodes (name, operator type, parameters as constants/expressions/binds, inbound wires by name, optional x/y) and, in one pass, creates every node, applies its parameters and expressions, then wires inputs by resolving each from reference to the freshly created node.
 Fail-forward: an unknown operator type, missing parameter, or unresolved wire becomes a warning and the rest still build, so a partial reconstruction still returns useful results.
 Set clear_existing to delete the parent's current children first (destructive).
+Set auto_layout to auto-position every node by dependency (longest-path columns, left→right) from the spec's inputs graph, overriding any manual x/y.
 Returns the created node names, wire count, parameters set, and any warnings.

 Input Schema